Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 • we can also use it in powder form when needed which is called pulverized coal.

-• coal must have Low-volatile which produce a stable flame.
+• coal must be Low-volatile which produces a stable flame.

 Advantages of Coal Fuel